sodor/altspacevr-project-todomvc-ops/README.md

 that, like Perl (big fan!), Ruby had many niceties (a first order regex operator!).
 Unfortunately, from an ops perspective, it wasn't working out for a quick project like this.
-So in the interests of time, I (regretably?) switched to Python.
+So in the interests of time, I (regrettably?) switched to Python.

 Vagrant really impressed me.
-I think it's core usefullness is making "system architecturing" a more dev-like experience.
+I think it's core usefulness is making "system architecturing" a more dev-like experience.
 I can see that being able to simply describe a set of systems in a config file makes it easier for non-traditional ops people (aka devs) to discover and